Keyboard shortcuts

 #[workflow]

 A #[workflow] is an Argo DAG.
-Its body is statically analyzed, not executed: each statement is lowered to an Argo task, data flow becomes templateRef wiring and DAG edges, and the function name becomes a WorkflowTemplate.
+Its body is statically analyzed, not executed: each statement becomes an Argo task, data flow becomes a DAG edge, and the function name becomes a WorkflowTemplate.
 The entrypoint is a type:

-The body is also type-checked as ordinary Rust by a hidden, never-run “ghost” copy: wrong argument types or arity, a missing struct field, consuming a workflow that has no return, or calling a #[fragment] / regular function from a #[workflow] are all compile errors, not runtime surprises.
+The body is also type-checked as ordinary Rust.
+Wrong argument types or arity, a missing struct field, consuming a workflow that has no return, or calling a #[fragment] / regular function from a #[workflow] are all compile errors.

 Attribute arguments